adrian154/safeword/README.md

 # safeword

-Safeword is a simple, zero-dependency password manager I made for personal use.
+Safeword is a simple password manager I made for personal use.

 ## WARNING: DO NOT USE THIS, I have no idea what I'm doing!!